 I could see consumers growing weary of such deliberately watered-down wines, (especially when it is happening at both the highest and lowest price levels) and becoming disillusioned with Washington red wines, and wondering what they every liked about them in the first place.

 Plastic Corks - Our first 6 vintages of Deluge were all sealed with Supreme Corqs.
 These closures were the absolute best.
-I have opened wines from 2005, and the closures are like the day they went in the bottle.
+I have opened wines from 2002, and the closures are like the day they went in the bottle.
 We now use other plastic corks - which will not taint our product, leak, or fail, allow air into the wine, dry out, etc. All bark corks react with and therefore, inevitably flavor the wine.
 The advantages of plastic over bark cork are numerous.
 We have also used Vinova, and look forward to a new Nomacork that is good for ageing wine 25 years + .